After the fall, U.S. concerned about Libyan weapons

 They consist of "very old chemical components which are not very useful as weapons," the official said.
 Mustard gas decays with age and Gaddafi's stockpiles are old enough that they are not even necessarily that hazardous, the U.N. official said.

-U.S. and European officials also are concerned about keeping secure Libya's stockpiles of conventional weapons -- surface-to-air missiles, anti-tank rockets, armored vehicles, rocket-propelled grenades and explosives.
+U.S. and European officials also are concerned about keeping secure Libya's stockpiles of conventional weapons -- surface-to-air missiles, anti-tank rockets, armoured vehicles, rocket-propelled grenades and explosives.

 Libyan forces fired three Scud-type missiles on Monday from the area of Sirte, Gaddafi's home town.
 That followed the launch of another Scud missile last week, the first time his forces fired the weapon since the conflict began.